SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

 By clicking on the navbar the links in will work regardless of whether or not you're viewing the sections in the same order they are listed in the dropdown navbar.

 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, One+5) to ensure compatibility and responsiveness.
-A range of other devices were simulated using [Responsive DesignChecker.](https://responsivedesignchecker.com)
+A range of other devices were simulated using [Responsive DesignChecker.](https://responsivedesignchecker.com) and [The Responsinator](https://www.responsinator.com/)
 As a result of these tests:
  - I found there was no video play option using Chrome this was fixed by specifically introducing 'control'  and then restyling the video position by adjusting padding.